acgeospatial/awesome-earthobservation-code/README.md

 ## List based on #scenefromabove podcast lunchtime discussions
 This is being extended frequently in April 2020.
 Please note that this is <b>not</b> offically an awesome list.
 Help me to get it there by contributing and commenting. [guidelines](https://github.com/sindresorhus/awesome/blob/master/contributing.md)

+I will try and annotate why these are great resources once I get a good group

 <div align="center">

 # Scene From Above Podcast